marcodeusebio-a11y/linked-list/README.md

 - appending a list to itself without creating an infinite loop
 - basic doubly linked list append/prepend/remove behavior

+## Notes

+This project is intended as a foundational C++ data structures exercise and emphasizes correctness, memory cleanup, and basic linked list operations implemented without using the STL list containers.

 ## Build and run

 - Open the project in Xcode.